 Guatemala is a modest and conservative country, but it’s not in the dark ages.

-However, temperatures never get really hot in Antigua and Lake Atitlan, so you maybe don’t want to even wear shorts at those locations.
+However, temperatures never get hot in Antigua and Lake Atitlan, so you may not want to even wear shorts at those locations.
 In Flores, Tikal, Rio Dulce, and Livingston, it’s hot all year round, so definitely bring shorts if you want to be comfortable.

 68. What clothes should I wear in Guatemala?